 Although UHPLC-MS/MS analysis is a very powerful analytical technique, it is susceptible to an effect known as matrix interference.
 Signals from a mass spectrometer can be supressed (or enhanced) by the sample material, yielding inaccurate results.

-Mycocheck uses carbon 13 versions of each mycotoxin as reference standards for every analysis.
+Rather than using one internal standard per group of toxins, Mycocheck uses carbon 13 versions of every mycotoxin as reference standards for every analysis.
 Using these standards allows the matrix effect to be corrected and accurate results achieved for each toxin, across the whole range of different feed materials.

 The concentration of each mycotoxin is reported in a simple to understand report, corrected to a dry matter content of 88%.
 An example certificate of results can be viewed below.